firstdraft/ai-chat/README.md

 # AI::Chat

-This gem provides a class called `AI::Chat` that is intended to make it as easy as possible to use OpenAI's Chat Completions endpoint.
+This gem provides a class called `AI::Chat` that is intended to make it as easy as possible to use various AI chat completions APIs including OpenAI, Google's Gemini, and Anthropic's Claude.

 ## Installation